Biofeedback

 What is biofeedback?

-Biofeedback is an alternative medicine approach that teaches people to change the way their bodies function.
-It is a mind-body therapy that may improve your physical and mental health.
+Biofeedback (biofeedback therapy) is an alternative medicine approach that teaches you to change the way your body functions.
+It’s a mind-body therapy that may improve your physical and mental health.

-During a biofeedback session, a practitioner uses monitoring equipment and instruments to measure your body’s functions.
-Based on feedback from the instruments, the practitioner suggests how you can create physiologic changes.
+During a biofeedback session, a healthcare provider uses noninvasive monitoring equipment and instruments to measure your body’s involuntary functions.
+This includes things like your heart rate, breathing and muscle tension.
+Based on feedback from the instruments, your provider suggests how you can create voluntary (conscious) changes for these mostly involuntary functions.
 With education and practice, you can learn to make those bodily changes without equipment.

 Advertisement